 This conference examined current laws and policies governing Colorado River management, highlighted new developments and studies that will inform future decisions, and explored a broad range of options for addressing the identified challenges and opportunities.
 This forward-looking conference focused on one broad question: What future do we envision for the Colorado River, and what will it take to get there?

 Mark Squillace, David Getches, Doug Kenney, Larry MacDonnell, Joe Feller, Bill Travis, Guy Martin

 University of Colorado Boulder.
 Natural Resources Law Center and Western Water Policy Program, "AGENDA: Navigating the Future of the Colorado River" (2011).
 Navigating the Future of the Colorado River (Martz Summer Conference, June 8-10).

-Administrative Law Commons, Agriculture Law Commons, Climate Commons, Comparative and Foreign Law Commons, Contracts Commons, Dispute Resolution and Arbitration Commons, Environmental Law Commons, Environmental Policy Commons, Hydrology Commons, Indian and Aboriginal Law Commons, International Law Commons, Natural Resource Economics Commons, Natural Resources and Conservation Commons, Natural Resources Law Commons, Natural Resources Management and Policy Commons, Peace and Conflict Studies Commons, President/Executive Department Commons, Public Policy Commons, Risk Analysis Commons, State and Local Government Law Commons, Transnational Law Commons, Urban Studies and Planning Commons, Water Law Commons, Water Resource Management Commons
+Administrative Law Commons, Agriculture Law Commons, Climate Commons, Comparative and Foreign Law Commons, Contracts Commons, Dispute Resolution and Arbitration Commons, Environmental Law Commons, Environmental Policy Commons, Hydrology Commons, Indigenous, Indian, and Aboriginal Law Commons, International Law Commons, Natural Resource Economics Commons, Natural Resources and Conservation Commons, Natural Resources Law Commons, Natural Resources Management and Policy Commons, Peace and Conflict Studies Commons, President/Executive Department Commons, Public Policy Commons, Risk Analysis Commons, State and Local Government Law Commons, Transnational Law Commons, Urban Studies and Planning Commons, Water Law Commons, Water Resource Management Commons